A good start

-If the Hyatt had played the short-term rational agent, their thinking would have been: a stranded, well-dressed traveler walks in; he's been awake for 24 hours; his options for a place to stay are limited and dwindling fast; we have a local monopoly; he's probably willing to pay a lot for a room (I was); let's charge him at his "willingness to pay."
+If the Hyatt had played the short-term rational agent, their thinking would have been: a stranded business traveler walks in; he's been awake for 24 hours; his options for a place to stay are limited and dwindling fast; we have a local monopoly; he's probably willing to pay a lot for a room (I was); let's charge him at his "willingness to pay."

 But, that's not how things played out.

-Danielle, a delightful front desk agent, gave a sympathetic glance at my bloodshot eyes and asked, "Oh my, how can I help you?"
+Danielle, a friendly front desk agent, glanced at my bloodshot eyes and asked, "Oh my, how can I help you?"
 I explained my situation, and asked what the best rate they could offer was.
 She took my coupon for the Comfort Inn, and consulted briefly with her fellow agents.
 They would accept the Comforn Inn coupon.

 She scratched down some numbers on loose paper and circled $99 at the bottom--30% lower than the rate on Priceline, and even lower than the friends and family rate.
 I happily handed her my credit card.
 She chatted with me while booking my room, asked me where I'd been, and whether I'd had fun.
 She made me feel like a human being.
 When I checked out the next morning, the front desk asked how my night was, and they said they hoped that my stay went well, even though I'd been stranded.
 (They had made a note in the system about my situation.)